 - avoid feeding cassowaries ..not like you guys would!
 They’ve got plenty of grub here. 🤟🏼

 Sticking around a while longer?
 If you’re a total nature nerd like me and want to sight other incredible fauna in Far North Queensland, then see what’s lurking in the Atherton Tablelands.
-Or why not check out my favourite place to stay in Cape Tribulation.
+Or why not check out other cool things to do in the Daintree.